jaredellison/micro_monitor/README.md

 ### Opening a connection

-Navigate to the repository in your temrinal and run the script:
+Navigate to the repository in your terminal and run the script.
+Note that on a Linux machine serial ports may be reserved for administrators, you may need to run the script with `sudo`.

 ```bash
 cd micro_monitor/